Hashan-Samarakkody/Snake-Game-/README.md

 9) Acknowledgments:

-    This Snake Game was created as a group project for MIT course.
-It represents the culmination of your knowledge and skills in C++ programming.
-Special thanks to MIT course instructors for their guidance and support during your learning journey.
+This Snake Game was developed as a collaborative project for an MIT course, serving as the culmination of our collective expertise in C++ programming.
+We extend our sincere gratitude to the instructors of the MIT course for their invaluable guidance and unwavering support throughout our educational journey.
+Additionally, I would like to express my profound appreciation to each member of our group who demonstrated a high level of commitment and dedication to the successful completion of this project.

-11) Additional Notes
+11) Additional Notes:
-    This project demonstrates our ability to design and implement a complete C++ program.
+    This project represents a significant milestone in our C++ programming journey and serves as a testament to our newfound skills